amida-tech/blue-button/lib/parser/cms/README.md

 8. Deal with case sensitivity of keys to object in intermediate object to blue button converter, and everywhere else.

-9. writeValue in intermediate object to blue button converter will have to return an object eventually.(done)

-10. Need to dump data that is not part of one section into a common pool, or organize it.
+9. Need to dump data that is not part of one section into a common pool, or organize it.
 ..* the effective dates for in "demographic" section needs to go somewhere else -> in the health insurance model.
 ..* Allergy shots, and other medications need to go to another section

-11. Need to make sure that object types are very consistent with the model given in bb, probably will need to write tests to make sure the returned object model is the same as the model that has been parsed.
+10. Need to make sure that object types are very consistent with the model given in bb, probably will need to write tests to make sure the returned object model is the same as the model that has been parsed.

-12. Demographics needs to be able to handle single key value pairs just in case.(Done)

-13. Need to write the code system functionality to the parser.
+11. Need to write the code system functionality to the parser.

-14. Need to write defaultValues.json for each section.
+12. Need to write defaultValues.json for each section.

-15. Need a precision converter, so that if I give it a mm/dd/yyyy/ other options, it can tell how precise it is.
+13. Need a precision converter, so that if I give it a mm/dd/yyyy/ other options, it can tell how precise it is.

-16. Need to modularize/restructure the results section.
+14. Need to modularize/restructure the results section.

-17. Might need an extrapolation layer on top of what is currently here.
+15. Might need an extrapolation layer on top of what is currently here.
 For example, in the allergy section, it indicated that the patient took shots.
 From this, maybe the parser should extrapolate the administration part of medications.
 May tie in with #13.

-18. Make a date precision determining function.
+16. Make a date precision determining function.

-19. Restructure so that format matches Matt's update.

-20. Write tests for parts that are finished.
+27. Write tests for parts that are finished.

+## Resolved Tasks

-21. Convert datetime into yyyy/mm/dd hh:mm:ss format...
+1. Convert datetime into yyyy/mm/dd hh:mm:ss format...(there was no problem in the beginning -.-)

+2. Restructure so that format matches Matt's update.(done)

+3. Demographics needs to be able to handle single key value pairs just in case.(Done)

+4. writeValue in intermediate object to blue button converter will have to return an object eventually.(done)

 ##Integration Notes